KeeganBruer/GoAuthService/router/README.md

 # KBRouter

-A HTTP Router in go
+A HTTP Router written in GoLang

 ## Usage
 #### Define A Route Handler